Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 It doesn't matter what kind of configuration management tool it is, either.
 It can be our internal tools, or tools we expose to our customers to administer their programs, or even tools for users to manage their experience.

 We can compose some number of configuration settings in one form, and send each update as it's saved.
 Or we can allow implementation specialists to build and commit atomic transactions.
 Either way, you've got one line of javascript per key, and maybe another line to show a transaction manager.

-Upon submit, it sends one or more new events to RabbitMQ using the Stomp javascript library.
+[ slide:

+config-tool-tool build stack

+]

 Of course, our implementation specialists and customer service teams will ultimately need richer, more sophisticated tools than just this.
 Right now, their main tool is an app that exposes all of the configuration settings ever for any customer in one long list.
 They designed their workflows around that list.
 We are doing better than that.
 We want tools designed around their work, and we're going to do it so efficiently that they can iterate on their own processes.

-[ slide:

-config-tool-tool build stack

-]

 To accomplish this, we put together a build process using Markdown source files, a collection of templates that turn a pile of workflows into a collection of tools, static files for a consistent and usable look and feel, and a static site generator called Metalsmith.